Triggering Task Runs

 The SDK client automatically detects and uses the value of this environment variable.

-Alternatively, you can provide your API key explicitly when initializing the client.
+Alternatively, you can provide your API key explicitly when initializing the client (see the SDK reference for your language).

 3. Initialize the client and trigger a run